Paul L. Busch Award Instructions and Guidelines

 AWARD SELECTION COMMITTEE AND PROCESS

-An Awards Committee, appointed by the WE&RF Endowment Steering Committee, will be comprised of esteemed scientists and engineers representing a broad cross section of the water quality profession.
+An Awards Committee, appointed by the WRF Endowment Steering Committee, will be comprised of esteemed scientists and engineers representing a broad cross section of the water quality profession.
 The Awards Committee will review all applications and nominations and select the annual award recipient.